-See the Lower Ward virtual tour full screen (link opens in a new window).
+See The Lower Ward virtual tour fullscreen (link opens in a new window).

 This is the main entrance for congregation & visitors to St George’s Chapel and leads to the south Nave aisle.

-The Middle Ward of Windsor Castle consists of the Round Tower with its surounding dry moat, walls and tower.
+The Middle Ward of Windsor Castle consists of the Round Tower with its surrounding dry moat, walls and tower.
 Although much developed through the ages, it formed the central feature of the Norman defensive stronghold.